melezhik/jam/README.md

 # conventions and limitations
-- sources should be strored in subversion SCM
+- sources should be strored in subversion SCM - I'd like to abolish this eventually, to support none SCM sources and support more other SCMs.

 # usage

 Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Inroduction-to-pjam).
 This is brief introduction.

-Let's say we have perl project and we want to create full distribution of them, ready to deploy, holding all the dependencies.
+Let's say we have perl project and we want to create distribution ready to deploy, holding all the dependencies.
-For the sake of simplicity, we in the example given there are 2 components of our project - application and library, in real life we of course have much more elements.
+For the sake of simplicity there are only 2 components of our project in the given example given  - application and library.
+In real life there are of course have much more elements.

     pinto@pinto:~/jam/example/hello-world-example$ ls -1
-    HelloWorldApp
-    HelloWorldLib
+    HelloWorldApp/
+    HelloWorldLib/

 Both directories holds source code follows [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) format.

 First of all let create pjam configuration file which describe the process of compiling and distribution. cat ./hello-world-example/pjam.json